Missile Defense Program Instability Affects Reliability of Earned Value Management Data

 Agency Affected: Department of Defense

-Comments: In providing comments on this report, the Department of Defense concurred with this recommendation but a full assessment of the corrective actions they have taken has not yet been completed.
-While the DOD stated that the Missile Defense Agency (MDA) considered its fiscal year 2009 prime contractor performance data to be reliable, they still chose to implement an agency-wide integrated baseline review (IBR) process through fiscal year 2010 and into fiscal 2011.
-Over a course of several months prior to fiscal year 2011, seven IBRs were conduced on prime and major subcontractors for the Ground-Based Midcourse Defense program element.
-MDA is confident that these IBRs, conducted with the Defense Contract Management Agency (DCMA), have demonstrated the fidelity of the data.
-However, the failure of GMD's flight test (FTG-06a) in December 2010 has ultimately led to a restructure of the program which will necessitate new IBRs before the earned value management (EVM) data can be collected and the reliability assessed.
-The Targets and Countermeasures (TC) program element also conducted five IBRs through fiscal year 2010 and into fiscal year 2011, with the onsite support of DCMA.
-Three more TC IBRs are planned for fiscal year 2011.
-MDA believes that their EVM data is sufficiently reliable for tracking EVM trends and forecasting estimates at completion for the MDA, DOD, GAO and Congress.
-MDA leadership reviews contractor progress using EVM data in quarterly Baseline Execution Reviews, also attended by Acquisition, Technology and Logistics (AT&L) and Military Department representatives, which report program element progress against the baselines annually reported to Congress.
-In order to follow up on these recommendations, GAO continues to receive and track EVM data to independently assess whether the reliability issues have been corrected.
+Comments: In providing comments on this report, the Department of Defense concurred with this recommendation and has closed this recommendation based on actions taken by MDA.
+However, our assessment is that corrective actions were not completed prior to the beginning of fiscal year 2011, as stipulated in our recommendation.
+While DOD stated that the Missile Defense Agency (MDA) considered its fiscal year 2009 prime contractor performance data to be reliable, the agency still chose to implement an agency-wide integrated baseline review (IBR) process through fiscal year 2010 and into fiscal 2011.
+Over a course of several months prior to fiscal year 2011, seven IBRs were conducted on prime and major subcontractors for the Ground-Based Midcourse Defense program element with three more scheduled for fiscal year 2011 - which is after the completion date set in the recommendation.
+Although MDA was confident that these IBRs, conducted with the Defense Contract Management Agency (DCMA), demonstrated the fidelity of the data, the failure of GMD's flight test (FTG-06a) in December 2010 ultimately led to a restructure of the program which would again necessitate new IBRs before the earned value management (EVM) data can be collected and the reliability assessed.
+The Targets and Countermeasures (TC) program element also conducted five IBRs through fiscal year 2010 and fiscal year 2011, with the onsite support of DCMA.
+Three more TC IBRs were planned for fiscal year 2011 which also exceeded the timeline set in our recommendation.
+DOD currently lists this recommendation as closed, citing the events listed above, MDA EVM review processes that the agency believes ensure contract data reliability, and MDA leadership reviews of contractor progress using EVM data in quarterly Baseline Execution Reviews.